Shih Tzu Health Care & Feeding

-Shih Tzus are a deformed breed in two ways – their short legs and long back are chondrodysplastic, and their short pushed-in face is brachycephalic.
-Both of these syndromes can cause orthopedic problems, respiratory problems, and eye problems.
+Shih Tzus are deliberately bred to be deformed in two ways – their short legs and long back are chondrodysplastic and their short pushed-in face is brachycephalic.
+Both of these syndromes are associated with numerous health problems.

-- Other health problems are environmental, which means they're caused by the way you raise your dog.
-My best-selling dog health book, 11 Things You Must Do Right To Keep Your Dog Healthy and Happy shows you how to prevent environmental health problems by raising your Shih Tzu puppy (or adult dog) in all the right ways.
+Other health problems can be prevented, or partially prevented, by the ways you raise your dog.
+If you're serious about doing everything you can for your Shih Tzu, my best-selling book, 11 Things You Must Do Right To Keep Your Dog Healthy and Happy, shows you how to raise your Shih Tzu puppy (or adult dog) in all the right ways.
+It will help you be your dog's health care champion!

 Here are my dog health tips for raising a healthy Shih Tzu puppy or adult dog: